-Kati Agócs is a distinguished composer from the younger generation whose works are performed by leading musicians across the globe.
+Kati Agócs is a composer from the younger generation whose works are performed by leading musicians across the globe.
 Her music merges lapidary rigor with sensuous lyricism.
-The New York Times has described her music as “striking”, “nimble”, “intriguing”, “filled with attractive ideas,” and her vocal writing as possessing "an almost 19th-century naturalness."
+The New York Times has described her music as “striking”, “nimble”, “intriguing”, and “filled with attractive ideas,” and her vocal writing as possessing "an almost 19th-century naturalness."
 The Boston Globe has called it "music of fluidity and austere beauty".
-Born in 1975 in Windsor, Canada, of Hungarian and American background, Kati Agócs is on the composition faculty at the New England Conservatory in Boston.
+Born in 1975 in Windsor, Canada, of Hungarian and American background, Kati Agócs is a 2013 Fellow of the John Simon Guggenheim Memorial Foundation.
+She has been on the composition faculty at the New England Conservatory in Boston since 2008.
 For more reviews, go to the press section.
 To learn more about Kati, visit her biography page.

 - "Shenanigan whirls with the energy, struggle, and humour of the people of our region..."
-Rave review of performance by the Newfoundland Symphony in the Telegram (St. John's, Newfoundland)
+Review of the Newfoundland Symphony Orchestra's performance of Agócs orchestral work in the St. John's Telegram

 - Kati Agócs is named a 2013 Composition Fellow of the John Simon Guggenheim Memorial Foundation